-If you incur costs related to employment such as travel to locations different from your employer’s place of business and incur expenses during travel for work – these costs may be deductible.
+If you incur costs related to employment such as overtime meals, travel to locations different from your employer’s place of business and incur expenses during travel for work – these costs may be deductible.
 To claim these deductions, your employer must complete and sign a T2200 form (declaration of conditions of employment) to be submitted along with your tax return.
 You will then have to complete a T777 (statement of employment expenses) along with your personal tax return.
-If you own your business and use your vehicle, it may still be prudent to complete these forms.

 Travel and Meals

 Travel for work may result in out-of-pocket expenses for meals and lodging.
 These expenses include food, beverage, and lodging expenses.
 Oftentimes the employer will reimburse the employee for this travel.
 Generally, an allowance is non-taxable when it is based on a reasonable amount.
 However, if you did not receive an allowance or reimbursement for travel expenses, you are able to deduct a reasonable cost if you were normally required to work away from your employer’s place of business or in different places and under your contract of employment, or you had to pay your own travelling expenses.

 For business owners and individuals, food and beverages are deductible at 50% of the lesser of the amount actually paid or an amount that is reasonable.